 3. Affected Stakeholders on Campus

-It is the policy of the University of Wisconsin System to require a report from all faculty, academic staff and limited appointees who engage in remunerative outside activities in their field of professional interest whose appointments are half-time or more for the period under contract to the UW System.
+It is the policy of the University of Wisconsin System to require a report from all unclassified staff whose appointments are half-time or more.
+Chapter UWS 8 of the Wisconsin Administrative Code defines unclassified staff as faculty, academic staff and limited appointees who are not State Public Officials1.
 If you have a joint appointment, you must file a report for each department/unit.

 4. Primary Responsibility

-Your report covers activities that occur during the full year, even if you were not under contract to the University for part of that time.
-You should discuss with your dean or director any activities that may present carryover questions of conflict with your responsibilities during your contract period.
+You are required to report officerships, directorships, ownership interests, outside professional activities, and remunerative activities that occur at any time during the year, even if you are not under contract to the University for part of that time2.
 If, during the year, changes in your reportable outside activities occur, you should immediately inform, in writing, your dean, director or other appropriate administrator.
 This information shall be placed on file with your annual statement of outside interests.
 The due date for the annual report is April 30th each year.

 A. Reporting Responsibilities